kingsor/mdwiki/NextSteps-IdeasBucket.md

 ## Focus On
-* [Building a Bookmarking App with Electron, VueJs, and Firebase](https://coligo.io/bookmarking-app-electron-vuejs-firebase/) (Apr 1st, 2016) - In this tutorial we will be building a cross-platform, real-time Bookmarking Application using [Electron](http://electron.atom.io/), [Firebase](https://www.firebase.com/), and [VueJs](http://vuejs.org/).
-We will be covering everything from setting up your project structure and configuring Webpack to creating the Electron app and building the Vue components.

 * [Electron](http://electron.atom.io/) - Build cross platform desktop apps with JavaScript, HTML, and CSS.
 If you can build a website, you can build a desktop app.
 Electron is a framework for creating native applications with web technologies like JavaScript, HTML, and CSS.
 It takes care of the hard parts so you can focus on the core of your application.
 	* [Electron: Desktop Apps with Web Languages - GitHub Universe 2016](https://www.youtube.com/watch?v=FNHBfN8c32U) - In this session, hosted by Zeke Sikelianos, an Electron Developer at GitHub, we'll look at some of the amazing things you can create using features and tools Electron inherits from the Chromium browser, Node.js, and the vast ecosystem of npm modules.
 	* [Marp](https://yhatt.github.io/marp/) - Markdown Presentation Writer